 Kathleen Canning is the Andrew W. Mellon Professor of History and Dean of the School of Humanities.
-In this role, she provides leadership to a school with eight departments, 15 centers and programs, 160 faculty, and highly-ranked programs in disciplines such as English, history, philosophy, and visual and dramatic arts.
+In this role, she provides leadership to a school with eight departments, 15 centers and programs, 170 faculty and eight academic departments, five of which have PhD programs.

 Dean Canning has been an active and engaged teacher of undergraduate and graduate students: she was spotlighted in Newsweek’s College Guide as one of the nation’s “Four Great Professors” in 2009.
 At Michigan, she was named an Arthur F. Thurnau Professor for distinguished contributions to undergraduate education; she also won the Matthews Underclass Teaching Award for her innovative work in teaching first- and second-year undergraduates.
 For her contributions as a mentor and advisor of over 30 doctoral dissertations, she received the John D’Arms Award for Distinguished Graduate Mentoring in the Humanities.

-Dean Canning first studied abroad as a post-BA Fulbright scholar: she completed a Master’s degree at the Ruprecht-Karls University in Heidelberg, Germany before embarking on PhD study at the Johns Hopkins University.
-She has spent more than ten years living, researching and teaching in Germany.
-Her family is bilingual and bicultural: her partner studied comparative German, French and Spanish literature; one of her children is in preparing for a career in public-interest law at Harvard Law School and the other graduated from music school and works in digital music production in New York City.
+Dean Canning first studied abroad as a post-BA Fulbright scholar: she completed a master’s degree at the Ruprecht-Karls University in Heidelberg, Germany before embarking on PhD study at the Johns Hopkins University.
+She has spent more than 10 years living, researching and teaching in Germany.
+Her family is bilingual and bicultural: her partner holds a PhD in comparative literature with a focus on German, French and Spanish literature; her daughter is a 2021 graduate of Harvard Law and is currently embarking on a career in public-interest law in Washington, D.C.; and her son graduated from music school and works in digital music production in New York City.